-The Victims Services Unit will provide information, assistance and support to victims of crime whose victimizers are remanded to the custody or control of IDOC, and to victimized employees.
-These services will be administered with respect, compassion and confidentiality.
+The Victims Services Unit provides information, assistance and support to victims of crime whose victimizers are in the custody or control of IDOC, and to victimized employees.
+These services are administered with respect, compassion and confidentiality.

-The Victim Services Unit will enhance victim's rights in Illinois through public forums, needed legislation, and joint efforts with other victim services agencies, departments and organizations.
-This page will serve as an information center for victims and their families.
+The Victim Services Unit enhances victim's rights in Illinois through public forums, legislation, and joint efforts with other victim services agencies, departments, and organizations.

 For victim notification issues during non-business hours call (866) 277-7477.
 Please note, if you call during non-business hours with victim notification issues, you will need to follow up with the Victim Services Office during business hours to permanently resolve any issues.

 Victims and victim advocates can use the following resources to obtain information about an individual in IDOC custody: complete a search through the

 Individual in Custody Search, call the Illinois Automated Victim Notification (AVN) system at (866) 566-8439, or call the Victim Services Unit.

 There are two types of notifications for victims; the Illinois AVN Program and victim registration through the Illinois Prisoner Review Board.
 The Victim Services Unit recommends registration with both.

 Automated Victim Notification Program (AVN)

 Illinois AVN is a statewide service designed to empower and protect crime victims while also assisting law enforcement and victim service providers.
 Illinois AVN is a toll-free, bi-lingual telephone service available 24 hours a day, seven days a week to provide information about an individual’s custody, case status, and for those who register, automatic notification of any change in status.
 To register for notification, a victim will need the individual in custody's name, IDOC ID number, and date of birth.